ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-3. How does the forward stepwise selection method works?
+Q. How does the forward stepwise selection method works?

 <details><summary><b>Answer</b></summary>